 2.3 Religious Exemption.
 If an employee can substantiate, in accordance with existing law, bona fide religious beliefs or tenets which prohibit the employee from paying dues or otherwise contributing to a labor organization, such employee shall notify the County and TEA of his or her objection to membership in TEA, and shall pay an amount equivalent to regular union dues and initiation fees to a non-religious charitable organization mutually agreed upon by the employee affected and TEA.
 If the employee and TEA do not reach agreement on such matter, the Public Employees Relations Commission shall designate the charitable organization.
+2.4 Dues Deduction Procedure.
+The County shall deduct regular monthly dues and initiation fees from the employee's paycheck when authorized in writing by the employee.
+The deductions will be transferred to TEA monthly.
+TEA shall refund any amounts paid to it in error upon presentation of proper evidence thereof.
+TEA will indemnify, defend, and hold the County harmless against any claims made and any suit instituted against the County on account of the application of any provision of this article as it relates to the collection of TEA dues and assessments.
+The County shall notify TEA of changes in employment status on a monthly basis.

-Technical Employees Association - Wastewater Treatment Division, Department of Natural Resources & Parks, Staff July 1, 2008 through December 31, 2010 428C0109 Page 4
+Technical Employees Association - Wastewater Treatment Division, Department of Natural Resources & Parks, Staff

+January 1, 2011 through December 31, 2011